Blue cheese is a type of cheese made with mold that gives it a strong taste and blue veins.

 The researchers believe that this could help protect people from getting sick.

-Including ashitaba leaves in your diet may also help to boost your immune system.
+Including ashitaba leaves in your diet may also help boost your immune system.
 You may find out more about its health benefits by going here.

 11. Blue Cheese Has Been Shown To Lower Blood Pressure